Terra nullius: History

-In 1909, the Italian international jurist Camille Piccioni described the island of Spitzbergen in the Arctic Circle as terra nullius.
+In 1909, the Italian international jurist Camille Piccioni described the island of Spitsbergen in the Arctic Circle as terra nullius.
 Even though the island was inhabited by the nationals of several European countries, the inhabitants did not live under any formal sovereignty.

 In subsequent decades, the term terra nullius gradually replaced territorium nullius.
 Fitzmaurice argues that the two concepts were initially distinct, territorium nullius applying to territory in which the inhabitants might have property rights but had not developed political sovereignty whereas terra nullius referred to an absence of property.
 Nevertheless, terra nullius also implied an absence of sovereignty because sovereignty required property rights acquired through the exploitation of nature.
 Michael Connor, however, argues that territorium nullius and terra nullius were the same concept, meaning land without sovereignty, and that property rights and cultivation of land were not part of the concept.

+Since the 1940s, some historians used the term terra nullius to describe colonial legal reasoning used by British authorities in relation to their acquisition of indigenous-inhabited territories.
+Instead colonial actors at the time sometimes used the phrase "uninhabited land or island".
+The term "uninhabited" wasn't a literal concept to mean physical emptiness, but was used to regard a land as having no sovereign.
+However, European powers used a range of justifications for colonising inhabited lands and historians debate whether terra nullius adequately explains colonial reasoning before the 19th century.

-The term terra nullius was adopted by the International Court of Justice in its 1975 Western Sahara advisory opinion.
+The International Court of Justice in its 1975 Western Sahara advisory opinion assessed the doctrine of terra nullius in context of Spanish colonisation.
 The majority wrote, "'Occupation' being legally an original means of peaceably acquiring sovereignty over territory otherwise than by cession or succession, it was a cardinal condition of a valid 'occupation' that the territory should be terra nullius – a territory belonging to no-one – at the time of the act alleged to constitute the 'occupation'."
-The court found that at the time of Spanish colonisation in 1884, the inhabitants of Western Sahara were nomadic but socially and politically organised in tribes and under chiefs competent to represent them.
-According to State practice of the time the territory therefore was not terra nullius.
+The court found that at the time of colonisation in 1884, the inhabitants of Western Sahara were nomadic but socially and politically organised in tribes and under chiefs competent to represent them.
+It concluded that territories inhabited by organised peoples could not be regarded as terra nullius and therefore that Western Sahara was not terra nullius at the time of Spanish colonisation.